Class-of-MMH/Matrix-Calculator/README.md

 7. Rank calculation:
 Find the rank of a matrix.

-9. LU factorization:
+9. LU DECOMPOSITION:
-Find the lu factorizarion of a matrix.
+Find the lu decomposition of a matrix.

+ 10. Trace:
+ Find the trace of a matrix.

-10. User-Friendly Interface:
+11. User-Friendly Interface:
 Provide a clear and interactive interface for users to input matrices and select operations.<b/>